 They Can Be Rich Breeding grounds for mosquitoes.

 Drainage holes are essential in self-watering pots.
 Unfortunately, they offer a perfect breeding nest for mosquitoes.
 Pesky mosquitoes will lay their eggs there, and when they hatch, mosquitoes will multiply because of the perpetually soggy conditions.

 Some self-watering planters don’t have an overflow opening.
 The water can, therefore, flood the platform and deeply wet the soil.
 Eventually, your plant roots will start to rot, leading to stagnated growth or plant death.
 Another possible outcome is the growth of fungi, which will again interfere with your crops’ healthy growth.

 Not All Plants Thrive in Self-watering Planters

-Some plants –including succulents and cacti -need to dry out in between watering sessions thoroughly and will suffer if you make the mistake of cultivating them in these planters.
+Some plants –including succulents and cacti -need to dry out between watering sessions thoroughly and will suffer if you make the mistake of cultivating them in these planters.
 For example, certain herbs are said to lose their strong taste if grown in damp soil.
-On the same note, some flowers such as nasturtiums excel in more balanced environments and fail if Putin self-watering containers where the soil is always damp.
+On the same note, some flowers such as nasturtiums excel in more balanced environments and fail if Putin self-watering containers where the soil is always moist.

 Poor Root Growth

 Naturally, plants like spreading out their roots and will push them in all directions- including towards the ground.
-Now, self-watering planters have water sitting underneath the pot, so when roots branch that way, they land in pure water.
+Self-watering planters have water sitting underneath the pot, so when roots branch that way, they land in pure water.
 But they won’t grow there because of insufficient oxygen.
 This reduces your plant’s root mass, inhibiting healthy growth.